-The Company mainly uses its own funds to finance its operating activities, and its exposure to interest rate risk is minimal.
+The merged company mainly uses its own funds to finance its operating activities, and its exposure to interest rate risk is minimal.

-The Company's exposures to market risk of financial instruments and the manner in which it manages and measures such exposures have not changed.
+The merged company's exposures to market risk of financial instruments and the manner in which it manages and measures such exposures have not changed.